cose-wg/cose-spec/draft-schaad-cose.md

 : This is a descriptive name that enables easier reference to the item.
 It is not used in the encoding.

 key
-: The key is to be unqiue for every value of key type.
+: The key is to be unique for every value of key type.
 The range of values is from -256 to -1.
 Keys are expected to be re-used for different keys.

 CBOR type
 : This field contains the CBOR type for the field